Return to the Say-it-in-English Entry Page

 Lesson 1: Over-used words: DO and GET

 GET rhymes with BET and SET.
-Sometimes people pronounce it like GIT, but there is no such word in English
+There is no such word as GIT in English.

 Dictionary definitions of GET include: 1. to acquire or to procure 2. to prepare , 3. to fetch, 4. to buy, 5. to receive, 6. to earn, 7. to arrive at by calculation, 8. to hit, 9. to grasp the meaning of, 10. to catch, and many more.